-Slow learners is a term that is sometimes used for low ability students, with IQ between 70 and 85.
-These individuals make up approximately 14.1% of the population, larger than the group of children with learning disabilities, intellectual disabilities and autism combined.
+Slow learner is a term that is sometimes used for low-ability students with an IQ between 70 and 85.
+These individuals make up approximately 14.1% of the population, larger than the group of children with learning disabilities, intellectual disabilities, and autism combined.

 - They learned to walk and talk but seemed delayed and slower than other children

-- Having trouble academically in kindergarten, but fall further behind every year
+- They have trouble academically in kindergarten, and thereafter, they fall further behind every year

-- Like playing with other children, but prefer playing with children who are younger than them
+- They like playing with other children but prefer playing with children who are younger than them

 - They make friends, but friendships don’t seem to last